luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 - Display sleep disabled
 - All applications aside from VS Code and Ollama (used to run our LLMs) closed
 - Background services limited as much as possible (constrained by services required by OS)
-- Wi-Fi and BlueTooth disabled
+- Wi-Fi and Bluetooth disabled
-- AirDrop disable (not applicable as we are not using MacOS, but a recommendation if this study is replicated)
+- AirDrop disabled (not applicable as we are not using MacOS, but a recommendation if this study is replicated)
 - Power Plan set to balanced
 - Notifications disabled
 - No mouse and keyboard plugged in